Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Introduction

-More than the aforementioned consequences of these two synthetic conditions, the main results of this part concern their fundamental property of stability.
+In addition to the aforementioned geometric consequences of the synthetic curvature bounds, the main results of this part concern the fundamental property of \emph{stability}.
 We show a weak stability property for $\mathsf{TCD}$ stating that if a sequence of $\mathsf{TCD}^{e}_{p}(K,N)$ spaces converges weakly to a limit Lorentzian pre-length space, then the limit space satisfies $\mathsf{wTCD}^{e}_{p}(K,N)$ (see Theorem \ref{thm:StabTCD} for the precise statement).
-Instead the $\mathsf{TMCP}^{e}_{p}(K,N)$ condition is stable in the usual sense: if a sequence of $\mathsf{TMCP}^{e}_{p}(K,N)$ spaces converges weakly to a limit Lorentzian pre-length space, then the limit space satisfies $\mathsf{TMCP}^{e}_{p} (K,N)$, see Theorem \ref{thm:StabTMCP}.
+Instead the $\mathsf{TMCP}^{e}(K,N)$ condition is stable in the usual sense: if a sequence of $\mathsf{TMCP}^{e}(K,N)$ spaces converges weakly to a limit Lorentzian pre-length space, then the limit space satisfies $\mathsf{TMCP}^{e} (K,N)$, see Theorem \ref{thm:StabTMCP}.

-It is worth stressing that stability of $\mathsf{TCD}^{e}_{p}(K,N)$ and $\mathsf{TMCP}^{e}_{p}(K,N)$ has no counterpart in the classical versions of $\CD$ (and $\MCP$) for extended metrics.
+It is worth stressing that stability of $\mathsf{TCD}^{e}_{p}(K,N)$ and $\mathsf{TMCP}^{e}(K,N)$ has no counterpart in the classical versions of $\CD$ (and $\MCP$) for extended metrics.
 Indeed, while the theory of extended metric measure spaces verifying $\CD$ has been investigated \cite{AES}, so far no general results on their stability has been established.
 The fact that the convexity of the entropy is required to hold \emph{only} along $\ell_{p}$-geodesics connecting \emph{timelike $p$-dualisable} measures does not permit to follow the stream of ideas of the known stability arguments of \cite{lottvillani:metric, sturm:I, sturm:II, GMS} for $\CD$ and $\MCP$ and a new strategy has to be devised.

-We mention another obstruction to the classical approach to stability: while the $\CD/\MCP$ conditions imply a control on the volume growth of metric balls and thus compactness in pointed-measured-Gromov-Hausdorff topology (which is thus the natural notion for weak convergence of spaces), in our setting the $\tau$-balls typically have infinite volume (for instance in Minkowski space, $\tau$-spheres are hyperboloids) and thus we cannot expect to have compactness in pointed-measured-Gromov-Hausdorff topology (which is thus not anymore the clearly natural notion for weak convergence of spaces).
+We mention another obstruction to the classical approach to stability and Gromov (pre-)compactness: while the $\CD/\MCP$ conditions imply a control on the volume growth of metric balls and thus compactness in pointed-measured-Gromov-Hausdorff topology (which is thus the natural notion for weak convergence of spaces), in our setting the $\tau$-balls typically have infinite volume (for instance in Minkowski space, $\tau$-spheres are hyperboloids); thus we cannot expect the same (pre)-compactness properties in the pointed-measured-Gromov-Hausdorff topology (which is thus not anymore the clearly natural notion for weak convergence of spaces).

-\subsubsection{Timelike non-branching $\mathsf{TMCP}^{e}_{p}(K,N)$ and applications}
+\subsubsection{Timelike non-branching $\mathsf{TMCP}^{e}(K,N)$ and applications}